AceDataCloud/OpenAIAPI/docs/openai_chat_completion_api_integration_guide.md

 }
 ```

-The return result contains multiple fields, described as follows:
+The returned result contains multiple fields, described as follows:

 - `id`: The ID generated for this dialogue task, used to uniquely identify this dialogue task.
 - `model`: The selected OpenAI ChatGPT model.
-- `choices`: The response information provided by ChatGPT for the question.
+- `choices`: The response information provided by ChatGPT for the input questions.
 - `usage`: Statistical information regarding the tokens for this Q&A.

-Among them, `choices` contains the response information from ChatGPT, and within it, the `choices` is ChatGPT's response, as shown in the figure.
+Among them, `choices` contains the response information from ChatGPT, and within it, the `choices` is ChatGPT's response, as shown in the image.

 <p><img src="https://cdn.acedata.cloud/4t1ev7.png" width="400" class="m-auto"></p>